Skip to main content

 PGY1

 Even before starting the RRT, trainees are assigned a mentor to help ease their transition into our Program and begin the process of professional development.
 The mentor is selected to be a senior investigator in the trainee's area of interest.
 During the PGY1, RRT trainees meet with their mentor and the RRT Director, and develop a personalized training plan designed to match the trainees' research interests with the most productive training laboratories and mentors in our Department.
 Specific developmental benchmarks are clarified for their longitudinal progress through the RRT.
-Trainees and their identified mentors then develop and submit a research proposal for a 2-month PGY2 dedicated laboratory experience.
+Trainees and their identified mentors then develop and submit a research proposal for an 8-week PGY2 dedicated laboratory experience.

 PGY2